codygulley/RestExample-HotelRepository/README.md

 ```
 2014-10-04 18:24:58.870  INFO 10190 --- [           main] s.b.c.e.t.TomcatEmbeddedServletContainer : Tomcat started on port(s): 8090/http
-2014-10-04 18:24:58.872  INFO 10190 --- [           main] com.khoubyari.example.Application        : Started Application in 6.764 seconds (JVM running for 7.06)
+2014-10-04 18:24:58.872  INFO 10190 --- [           main] com.testwebservices.hotel.Application        : Started Application in 6.764 seconds (JVM running for 7.06)
 ```

 ## About the Service

 The service is just a simple hotel review REST service.
 It uses an in-memory database to store the data.
 You can also do with a relational database like MySQL or PostgreSQL.
-If your database connection properties work, you can call some REST endpoints defined in ```com.khoubyari.example.api.rest.hotelController``` on **port 8090**. (see below)
+If your database connection properties work, you can call some REST endpoints defined in ```com.testwebservices.hotel.api.rest.hotelController``` on **port 8090**. (see below)

 More interestingly, you can start calling some of the operational endpoints (see full list below) like ```/metrics``` and ```/health``` (these are available on **port 8091**)